• Skip to primary navigation

 But if you'd like to give it a try (at your own risk):

-2. Then, seal in freezer plastic bags for storing up to 1 month.
+2. Then, seal in freezer plastic bags for storing up for 1 month.

 3. Thaw in the fridge and serve.